frgfm/ghapi/CONTRIBUTING.md

 ### Questions

-If you are wondering how to do something with ghapi_client, or a more general question, you should consider checking out Github [discussions](https://github.com/frgfm/ghapi/discussions).
-See it as a Q&A forum, or the ghapi_client-specific StackOverflow!
+If you are wondering how to do something with ghapi, or a more general question, you should consider checking out Github [discussions](https://github.com/frgfm/ghapi/discussions).
+See it as a Q&A forum, or the ghapi-specific StackOverflow!